reallyblaised/snakemake-tutorial/README.md

 The rule execution order is set by string pattern matching the respective per-rule `input` and `output` directives.
 You can read more about this design on the Snakemake [_Getting Started_](https://snakemake.github.io) page.
 In the interest of time, let's dive in; certain tools are best learnt by getting your hands dirty.

-[**Fixme**] The tutorial is divided into several sections.
+The tutorial is divided into several sections.
 First, we'll start with a basic implementation.
 I'll provide you with commands I typically use to ascertain the correctness of the implementation.
 We'll cover how to deploy Snakemake pipelines on the SubMIT cluster (on both CPU and GPU machines).
 Finally, I'll a few snippets that might come in handy in thornier scenarios.

 ## A basic pipeline